 2. Google Home and Google Assistant

 Google Home is the smart speaker by Google that uses artificial intelligence to answer specific questions.
-It’s actually the winner by answering 81% of the queries correctly compared to the other virtual assistants.
+It’s actually the winner in the search accuracy test by answering 81% of the queries correctly compared to the other virtual assistants.

 Some of the main Google Home skills are: